 a) Searching for candidates who have participated in our recruitment projects in our database or sent their professional CVs to include them in one of our recruitment projects.
 We use this data to contact you and present you with job offers as part of our recruitment projects;

 b) Search through resources available on the Internet, including social networking sites on which you provide your personal data and professional profile.
-These data are recorded in our databases in order to contact you and present you with a job offer from our clients, along with information whether this offer interested you.
+These data is recorded in our databases in order to contact you and present you with a job offer from our clients, along with information whether this offer interested you.
 If the offer is not interesting for you, we mark it in our database so that our consultants do not ask you again;

-c) Recommendations made your by colleagues or friends.
+c) Recommendations made by your colleagues or friends.
 It happens that the persons to whom we ask the question about the interest in the job offer recommends us other people they know and who, in their opinion, have appropriate competences to work on a given position.
 In this situation, we save personal data in our databases and contact the indicated persons in order to present job offers to our clients.